 The Will Northington Meriwether permanently Endowed Scholarship was provided by his wife of more than 30 years, Ednamaye Reese Meriwether, upon his death in 1968.
 He was a lifelong resident and rancher in the Egypt community.
 He was an ardent supporter of FFA, giving generously to youth activities and was supportive of many educational activities.
 Over time, he provided numerous private scholarships to WCJC.
 Proceeds from this scholarship may be awarded by the WCJC Financial Aid Department to Wharton County residents east of the Colorado River and north of U.S. Highway 59.
-Students awarded this scholarship must make satisfactory academic progress in a degree program.
+Students awarded this scholarship must make Satisfactory Academic Progress in a degree program.

 The Irving Moore, Jr. Memorial Scholarship was established in 1998 by the Trustees of the M. G. and Lillie A. Johnson Foundation.
-Recipients must attend the college's main campus in Wharton.
+This endowment is used each year to provide scholarship support to students enrolled in allied health or pre-allied health programs at WCJC.